 The Christian beach mission group had exuberantly treated us to `Michael Rowed the Boat Ashore` and `Mine eyes have seen the Glory` and were now singing something more unusual, more challenging.
 The chorus was about the answer vaguely blowin` in the wind.
 Someone said it was new out of the United States by a folk singer called Bob Dylan.
-I have stuck with the singer since the mid-60s, currently revisiting his energised concerts around 1980 and 1981 when he was working through a brief period of religious fervour.
-The official bootlegs keep on coming (Ch 15)
+I have stuck with the singer since the mid-60s and enjoy the vast Bootlegs Series which keep on coming.
+His last new album Rough and Rowdy Ways was the Album of the Year for many publications lin 2020.

 Central Band of the Royal Air Force – RAF March Past

 Stirring stuff.
 Add The Dambusters March, Reach for the Sky, 633 Squadron, Battle of Britain and Angels One Five.
-They will be heard a great deal in 2018 – the centenary year of the Royal Air Force.
+They were heard a great deal in 2018 – the centenary year of the Royal Air Force.

 Derek Blaster Bates – Lift-Off! (see Ch 17)

-The double LP `History of Fairport Convention` was a constant backdrop to my year in Darlington on the print journalism course, along with Santana`s `Caravanserai` (Ch 25)
+The double LP `History of Fairport Convention` was a constant backdrop to my year in Darlington on the print journalism course, along with Santana`s `Caravanserai`.

 My parents were never quite sure what to make of this new music although Dad tried hard.
 He liked the Simon and Garfunkel song `Cecilia` from the `Bridge over Troubled Water` album but why, oh why, did they have to have the verse about `making love in the afternoon, upstairs in my bedroom, I get up to wash my face, when I come back to bed someone`s taken my place`.
 Turned out nice again, Vicar.